-Edinburgh Events on New Year's Day 2017 - What's On?
+Edinburgh New Year's Day - Things to do & Events

-The city's New Year programme has a schedule of events to keep us entertained well beyond Hogmanay itself and into the first few days of the New Year.
+The city's New Year programme has a schedule of events to keep us all entertained well beyond Hogmanay itself and into the first few days of New Year.

 Taking a dip ('dook') could be just the thing if you're feeling a little, shall we say, dehydrated from the previous evening, and might be one way to cure a hangover.

 Now firmly a staple of the New Year celebrations, the event which has been going on for 30 years, sees willing participants plunging themselves into the freezing Firth of Forth and takes place just under the shadow of the world-famous Forth Rail Bridge.
-Unfortunately this year’s event is already sold out.

 There are always plenty of pubs, cafes and restaurants open on New Year's Day and swimmers are encouraged to return to one of the local pubs after their dip for a well-earnt hot soup and toddy.

 Spectators are welcome and there are plenty of vantage points to view this crazy event which raises thousands of pounds for charity.

-If you’re not ready to let go of the Christmas festivities quite yet then you could always pay a visit to Edinburgh’s Christmas which is open right up until 4th January.
+If you’re not ready to let go of the Christmas festivities quite yet then you could always pay a visit to Edinburgh’s Christmas markets which is open right up until 4th January.